-The proposed rule contains requirements for sales literature or correspondence that contain projections or historical performance information.
-These sections are similar to provisions in the options advertising rule and also are substantially similar to the NFA's requirement regarding communications with the public for security futures.
-17

-3. Qualifications of Registered Persons
+The proposed rule change contains requirements for sales literature or correspondence that contain projections or historical performance information.
+These sections are similar to provisions in the options advertising rule and also are substantially similar to the NFA's requirement regarding communications with the public for security futures.21 c.
+Qualifications of Registered Persons

 The securities industry has a wide array of qualification examinations that registered persons can take to qualify to engage in various aspects of the securities business.
-To accommodate the introduction of security futures, we propose a rule change to modify several registration categories.
-In general, where a registration category permits an individual to engage in an options business, we have modified the category to permit security futures.
-As part of this change, NASD Regulation is working with other self-regulatory organizations to develop revised qualification examinations that will test applicants on security futures-related topics.
-We anticipate that these revised qualification examinations will be completed by end of the third quarter of 2002.
+To accommodate the introduction of security futures, NASD proposes a rule change to modify several registration categories.
+In general, where a registration category permits an individual to engage in an options business, NASD has modified the category to permit security futures.

+As part of this change, NASD is working with other self-regulatory organizations to develop new and revised qualification examinations that will test applicants on security futures-related topics.
+NASD anticipates that the new and revised qualification examinations will be completed six months after retail trading in security futures commences.

-The proposed rule change broadens the following qualifications categories to include security futures activities:
+The proposed rule change broadens the following qualifications categories to include security futures activities: • Registered Options Principal (Series